 Annual Report Recaps State and National Beef Checkoff Programs

-“This report gives Texas beef producers an opportunity to learn more about how both checkoff program dollars are being invested in demand-building programs throughout the year,” said Jason Beyer, cattleman from Stephenville and chairman of the TBC board.
-“It’s a great source of information and we’re proud to share it with Texas cattlemen and women.
+“The annual report gives beef producers the opportunity to take a closer look and learn more about how both checkoff programs are allocating funding towards demand-building programs throughout the year,” said Ryan Moorhouse, general manager of Hartley Feeders and chairman of the TBC board.
+“It’s a snapshot of the year with valuable information we’re proud to share with fellow cattlemen and women.”

 TBC conducts the $1 per head national checkoff program for Texas beef producers and is also a contractor for the Beef Promotion Research Council of Texas (BPRCT), which administers the $1 per head Texas state checkoff program.